wangdi4/llvm/llvm/docs/Intel/Analysis/Intel_OptVLS.rst

      result of some logical rearrangement of those incoming bit-ranges/edges.
 An initial version of the graph gets drawn by the load-generator and is passed to the genShuffles() as an input.
 Initially, it only has nodes for the loaded data, and final gather results, and edges between loaded and gather results show which loaded elements contribute to which gather results.
+The total number of edges of a gather-node needs to match its total number of elements where each edge moves its element size of bits.

      This initial graph represents doing all rearrangement in 1 logic operation for each gather result.
 In most cases, no single instruction exists that can do such logical operations.
 It is the responsibility of genShuffles() to expand the graph, breaking such complex logical operations into multiple simpler logical operations for which instructions exist.
 The rest of the content talks about how genShuffles() does this graph expansion that results in efficient and legal rearrangement instruction sequences.